 “Minister” means the Minister responsible for health

-“Medical product” means medicines, vaccines, diagnostics and medical devices.
+“Medical product” includes human and veterinary drugs; human and animal vaccines and other biological products, poisonous substances, herbal medicines, medicated cosmetics, human and veterinary medical devices, laboratory and cleaning chemicals and pesticides

 “Minor/Other Deficiency A deficiency that is not classified as either “Critical” or “Major”, but indicates failure to meet the standards of premises suitability.
 A deficiency may be judged as “Minor” because there is insufficient information to classify it as “Critical” or “Major”.